 The Hawks Cay Marina has five offshore boats that will take anglers big game fishing.
-The Tailwalker, the Final Final and the War Eagle are full-cabin, air-conditioned sportfishing boats that can accommodate parties of six.
+The Tailwalker and the Final Final are full-cabin, air-conditioned sportfishing boats that can accommodate parties of six.

 But if you are looking for a little adventure, check out the Snapshot, a center-console takes up to six anglers or The Eagle Eye, a 26 foot center console.
 Both of these fast open boats fish everywhere the larger offshore boats travel.

 Most blue-water hunters will target the true superstar of the Florida Keys, the legendary blue marlin.
 This open-ocean predator is a deep-sea hunter known for its epic trans-Atlantic migrations.